OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/02_HandlingProjects/HandlingProjects.md

 # Handling SIMCA projects

 A crucial step in almost any SIMCA-Q application will consist in handling SIMCA projects.
-Examples include opening and saving the project, accessing datasets or models within the project, etc. For this purpose, the C interface of SIMCA-Q offers a C structure to handle SIMCA projects/files as well as several functions, defined in *SQProject.h*, to retrieve information on the project as well as other SIMCA-Q structure references like e.g., SQ_Dataset, SQ_Models, etc.
+Examples include opening and saving the project, accessing datasets or models within the project, etc. For this purpose, the C interface of SIMCA-Q offers a C structure to handle SIMCA projects/files, *tagSQ_ProjectHandle*, as well as a typedef-name for pointers to this structure, *SQ_Project*.
+SIMCA-Q also offers several functions, defined in *SQProject.h*, to retrieve information on the project as well as other SIMCA-Q structures for handling datasets, models, etc.

-Explicetely, we would initiate such a structure pointer by:
+Explicetely, we would initiate such a pointer to the *tagSQ_ProjectHandle* structure by:
 ```
 SQ_Project hProject = NULL;
 ```

-To open the project we would use the *SQ_OpenProject()* that receives as input parameters the name of the SIMCA project, its password (if any, otherwise pass NULL, and a reference to the project pointer e.g.:
+To open the project we would use the *SQ_OpenProject()* that receives as input parameters the name of the SIMCA project, its password (if any, otherwise pass NULL), and the address of the *SQ_Project* pointer e.g.:
 ```
 const char * szUSPFile = argv[1];
 const char * szPassword = NULL;
 SQ_OpenProject(szUSPFile, szPassword, &hProject);
 ```

 It is then straightforward to retrieve some information about the project.
-To retrieve the project name we can use the *SQ_GetProjectName()* that takes as input parameters the project pointer, a pointer to an array and the size of that array e.g.:
+To retrieve the project name we can use the *SQ_GetProjectName()* that takes as input parameters the SQ_Project pointer, a pointer to a char array and the size of that char array e.g.:
 ```
 char projectName [256];
 SQ_GetProjectName(hProject, projectName, sizeof(projectName));
 ```

-To find out the numbe of models in the SIMCA project we can use the *SQ_GetNumberOfModels()* that takes as input parameters the project pointer and a reference to an interger accounting for the number of models e.g.:
+To find out the number of models in the SIMCA project we can use the *SQ_GetNumberOfModels()* that takes as input parameters the SQ_Project pointer and the address of an interger accounting for the number of models e.g.:
 ```
 int iNumModels;
 SQ_GetNumberOfModels(hProject, &iNumModels);
 ```

-To find out the numbe of datasetss in the SIMCA project we can use the *SQ_GetNumberOfDatasets()* that takes as input parameters the project pointer and a reference to an interger accounting for the number of datasets e.g.:
+To find out the numbe of datasetss in the SIMCA project we can use the *SQ_GetNumberOfDatasets()* that takes as input parameters the SQ_Project pointer and the address of an interger accounting for the number of datasets e.g.:
 ```
 int iNumDatasets;
 SQ_GetNumberOfDatasets(hProject, &iNumDatasets);
 ```

-In case you would have made changes to the project (not yet in this example) you could use the *SQ_Save()* function that takes as an input parameter a reference to the project pointer:
+In case you would have made changes to the project (not yet in this example) you could use the *SQ_Save()* function that takes as an input parameter the SQ_Project pointer:
 ```
 SQ_Save(hProject);
 ```

-When you are done you should close the project and release the project pointer:
+When you are done you should close the project and assign the SQ_Project pointer to NULL:
 ```
 SQ_CloseProject(&hProject);
 hProject = NULL;